miljodir/md-components/packages/css/src/tabs/README.md

-# Tabs
+# Structure

-To use the `Tabs` css as a standalone, without the accompanying React component, please use the following HTML structure.
+To use the `Tabs` css in `@miljodirektoratet/md-css` as a standalone, without the accompanying React component, please use the following HTML structure.
 The styling for this component applies to the tab-buttons, content and what to show is up to you.

 Class names in brackets [] are optional-/togglable-/decorator- or state dependant classes.